flexera-public/policy_templates/cost/billing_center_cost_anomaly/README.md

 The Cost Anomaly Policy will analyze the spend of all Billing Centers in an Organization over a specified time period.
 If the percentage change of the most recent period compared to the previous period exceeds the specified threshold, then an Incident will be raised.

+## Prerequisites

+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
+  - `billing_center_viewer`
+  - `policy_manager`

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Functional Details

 - The policy polls all Billing Centers, looking for any that have exceeded the Percent Change threshold and the Minimum Period Spend requirement